Tinks18/First-Agile-Project/.github/ISSUE_TEMPLATE/user-story-for-love-running.md

 ---
-name: User Story for Love Running
+name: Submit a Poll Response
 about: Add user stories for love running project
 title: ''
 labels: ''